unode/gmgc.webview/docs/html_targets.md

 * a#show-search-results - Link to listing of all results

-* div#vis-main - main visualization with e-values and other scores
+* div#vis-main - main visualization with e-values and other scores these include: length of hit sequences bitscore identity

 * div#vis-homologs - geographic distribution of homologs
 * div#vis-genebiome - gene biome distribution
 * div#vis-taxonomy - taxonomic distribution